PoetryAcademy/coffee_poetry_robots/StockroomRobot.md

 # Name: Stockroom Robot

 ## Task 1: Get Item From Back
-an item retieved is a happiness concieved
+an item retrieved is a happiness concieved

 ## Task 2: Get Coffee From Back

 ## Task 3: Put Item To Back